jeffrey870517/ROScube_ACRN_guide/installation_guide.rst

    .. figure:: images/rqi-acrn-kvm-choose-iso.png

 #.
 Select CPU and RAM for the VM.
-   You can modify as high as you can to accelerate the installation time.
+You can modify as high as you can to
-   The settings here is not related to the resource of UOS on ACRN, which can be decided later.
+   accelerate the installation time.
+The settings here are not related to the resource of the User VM on ACRN, which can be decided later.

    .. figure:: images/rqi-acrn-kvm-cpu-ram.png